joomla/Manual/docs/building-extensions/plugins/editors-plugin.md

 ## Creating an editor plugin

 The plugin consist with three main things:
-- The Editor provider class, wich provide a logic for rendering input, and loading Editor Buttons (XTD) plugins.
+- The Editor provider class, which provide a logic for rendering input, and loading Editor Buttons (XTD) plugins.
 - The Editor JavaScript code for client side integration.
 - The Plugin in Editors group, which register the provider, so system know it existence.